Node Architect

 - Applies LOS/NLOS assumptions explicitly.

-Architect Stack is maintained as an open-source project by Noah Schultz (individual).
+Architect is maintained as an open-source project by Ceradon Systems.

 Inventory → Node designs → Drone designs → Mesh layout → Kits and sustainment.